Michael Jay Moon: Career

+After working at various Silicon Valley market research firms, Moon co-founded the Oakland-based GISTICS Inc. in 1987 as a research firm exploring the deployment of new technology, and serves as its president and CEO.

+Since 1991 it has focused almost exclusively on digital media and marketing automation.
+GISTICS researches emerging technologies and provides recommendations for companies to apply them to business and marketing applications.
+GISTICS also explores emerging trends in social media, and how technology companies can apply them as part of their market entry strategy.

 Writing

 Moon was a contributing editor for Morph’s Outpost from 1993-1995, launching the magazine and writing a monthly column.
 A technical publication on emerging multimedia design technology, it was based on the design of '60s underground newspapers.
 He was a blogger for Customer Engagement Agencies, DAM for Marketing and Engagement Marketspace.
 In 2000, he co-authored Firebrands: Building Brand Loyalty in the Internet Age with Doug Millison.
 The book is now available in 13 languages.